Lithuania–Poland border: History

 In August 1948, the TASS agency announced a communication on the completion of delimitation of the border.
 However, the local authorities determined the final shape of the border and belonging of individual villages or their fragments for more than a year and a half.
-The border since runs along the Marycha River and the current Polish-Lithuanian border, from the point on Marycha, 2 kilometers below the site, to the point where the territories of the Polish and Lithuanian SSR and the area of former East Prussia near the hamlet of Gromadczyzna meet (54.36081715,22.79983067), over a distance of approximately 102 kilometers from a deviation from the previously mentioned border at the village of Graużyny to the north and at the town of Misiszki to the south and a few minor straightening (border posts no. 1789 to 1987), leaving on the Polish side the following settlements: Pozasko, Budwiec, Markiszki, Hołyny, Rachelany, Burbiszki, Borysówka, Poluńce, Berżniki, Wołyńce, Krejwiany, Trompoliszki, Wojciuliszki, Jegliniec, Budzisko, Majdan, Kopowo, Smolnica, Poszeszupie, Butowszczyzna, Krejwiany, Ejszeryszki, Wilkupie, Olszanka Stakuny, Burniszki, Grzybina and Gromadczyna and an island on Lake Gałdauś.
-The following settlements remained on the Lithuanian (then part of the Soviet Union) side: Helenowo, Ustronie, Podbuwieć, Subacze, Kuciony, Okmiany, Kalwiszki, Tarnówka, Barwisze, Uździenniki, Gralińce, Bielańce, Kibarty, Polance, Buraki, Olkszniany, Giłujsze, Trompole, Zegaryszki, Grungliszki, Durpiej, Czarna Buda, Wołkowizna, Kamionka, Rykosieje, Lubowo, Nowosady, Barwisze, Wartele, Auksztokalne, Ogliniszki, Poszyrwinty, Misiszki and Okszyszki and two islands on Lake Gaładuś.
-The border crossed the settlement of Graużyny and a number of lakes, in particular Lake Walenicze, Gaładuś, Graużyny (54.3916637 22.9444432) Durajewo and Olgiel up to the tri-point border between Poland, Lithuania and Russia (Kaliningrad Oblast) at 54.3633455, 22.79200182.
+The border since runs along the Marycha River and the current Polish-Lithuanian border, from the point on Marycha, 2 kilometers below the site, to the point where the territories of the Polish and Lithuanian SSR and the area of former East Prussia near the hamlet of Gromadczyzna meet (54.36081715,22.79983067), over a distance of approximately 102 kilometers from a deviation from the previously mentioned border at the village of Graużyny to the north and at the town of Misiszki to the south and a few minor straightening (border posts no. 1789 to 1987), leaving on the Polish side the following settlements: Pozasko, Budwieć, Markiszki, Hołyny, Rachelany, Burbiszki, Borysówka, Poluńce, Berżniki, Wołyńce, Krejwiany, Trompoliszki, Wojciuliszki, Jegliniec, Budzisko, Majdan, Kopowo, Smolnica, Poszeszupie, Bykowszczyzna, Ejszeryszki, Wiłkupie, Olszanka Stakuny, Burniszki, Grzybina and Gromadczyna and an island on Lake Gałdauś.
+The following settlements remained on the Lithuanian (then part of the Soviet Union) side: Helenowo, Ustronie, Podbuwieć, Subacze, Kuciony, Okmiany, Kalwiszki, Tarnówka, Barwisze, Uździenniki, Gralińce, Bielańce, Kybartai, Polance, Buraki, Olkszniany, Giłujsze, Trompole, Zegaryszki, Grungliszki, Durpiej, Czarna Buda, Wołkowizna, Kamionka, Rykosieje, Lubowo, Nowosady, Barwisze, Wartele, Auksztokalne, Ogliniszki, Poszyrwinty, Misiszki and Okszyszki and two islands on Lake Gaładuś.
+The border crossed the settlement of Graużyny and a number of lakes, in particular Lake Walenicze, Gaładuś, Graużyny (54.3916637 22.9444432) Durajewo and Olgiel up to the tripoint border between Poland, Lithuania and Russia (Kaliningrad Oblast) at 54.3633455, 22.79200182.

 The border has since remained identical during the Soviet occupation of the Baltic states as well as after the restoration of the independence of Lithuania on 11 March 1990.
 On 5 March 1996, both countries signed a treaty on the common border, confirming its status and demarcation, as well as agreeing on the technical cooperation.

 Lithuania and Poland joined the Schengen Area in 2007.
 This meant that all border checkpoints were removed along the border in December 2007, allowing unrestricted border crossing.

-On 26 February 2023 Lithuanian customs reinstated third party cargo check points at the Lithuania–Poland border, due increased cargo freight from non-EU countries via Poland and Lithuania to Belarus.
+On 26 February 2023, Lithuanian customs reinstated third party cargo check points at the Lithuania–Poland border, due increased cargo freight from non-EU countries via Poland and Lithuania to Belarus.

+On 7 July 2025, Polish Prime Minister Donald Tusk announced the temporary reinstatement of border checks along the borders with Lithuania and Germany.

 On 20 October 2025, the Via Baltica connecting Poland and the Baltic States was inaugurated in a ceremony led by Lithuanian President Gitanas Nausėda and Polish president Karol Nawrocki at the border.